Wanting options for moving your studio apartment cross-country? Or maybe just a few pieces of furniture? You might know that

 7) LTL Movers

 Last but definitely not least, you could choose to hire a less-than-truckload (LTL) moving company.
-Companies such as TSI and ShipSmart will work with your specific situation, finding the best option to move your light load.
+Companies like uShip and TSI will work with your specific situation, finding the best option to move your light load.

 They use a variety of sources, including freight- and furniture-shipping, to get your items moved safe and sound.
 If you want several options but need some extra help in the process, you will love using LTL companies.